TrueBlocks/trueblocks-docs/content/blog/recipes/getting-erc20-transfer-events.md

 we now only see 3,317 events (again, at the time of this writing).

-## The Linux Philosophy
+## The unix philosophy

-Following the linux philosphy of stringing together a data pipeline...
+Following the unix philosphy of stringing together a data pipeline...

 First, let's look at the first line of the data in order to see the names of the data fields: